New York City hotels to give panic buttons to maids

 State Assemblyman Rory Lancman, who introduced a bill in the state legislature last year calling for panic buttons, applauded their inclusion in the proposed contract.

-"It's an important but simple step to protect housekeepers from assault," Lancman said.
-(Editing by Paul Thomasch and Bill Trott)
+"It's an important but simple step to protect housekeepers from assault," Lancman told Reuters.